 Unlike many other diseases and conditions, prediabetes does not have any symptoms.
-However, if you have a family history of diabetes or are overweight or obese, have PCOS, and are over 45 years of age, it is a good idea to get your blood glucose levels checked.
+However, if you have a family history of diabetes or are overweight or obese, have issues with weight management or have PCOS, and are over 45 years of age, it is a good idea to get your blood glucose levels checked.
 Gariglio-Clelland says, “The most accurate way to diagnose prediabetes is through a hemoglobin A1C test (HBA1C), which measures your average blood sugar over the past 60-90 days.
 A normal A1C is below 5.7, whereas prediabetes is diagnosed with an A1C of 5.7-6.4 (6.5 is the beginning of the diabetes range).”

 If you are diagnosed with prediabetes, switch to a prediabetes diet.
 A study published in the journal Nature confirms that a poor quality diet poses an increased risk of developing prediabetes (8).
 A study was conducted on the dietary pattern of 1761 Chinese people of 45-59 years of age for over a year.
 The researchers concluded that a Western-pattern diet posed a higher risk of prediabetes compared to a diet comprising of grains and vegetables (9).